 - Dew: Many times, especially during winter nights, the air near the surface becomes quite cool.
 As a result, the water vapour present in it condenses to form water droplets.
 These water droplets appear as dew.

 Ex : 14.4 – Back To The Oceans

 Out of 71% of the water on earth, 97% is the water from oceans and seas.
 Water from oceans and seas contains dissolved salts in it, hence this water is called saltwater or saline water.

 - The rain droplets fall into oceans, rivers, ponds, seas.

-- Water from the rivers, lakes, ponds finally flow into the sea and ocean.
+- Water from the rivers, lakes, ponds finally flows into the sea and ocean.

-Groundwater: The groundwater is actually rainwater which mainly comes from seepage of water, accumulated under the ground.
+Groundwater: The groundwater is rainwater which mainly comes from seepage of water, accumulated under the ground.

 Ex : 14.5 – What If It Rains Heavily

 In case of continuous rains, the water level of rivers, lakes and ponds will rise.
-The soil surface will get laden with water resulting in flood.
-Consequences of flood: When the soil gets too much water, air in the soil comes out of it.
-Due to lack of air, the animals living inside the soil also come out of it.
-Heavy rainfall also results in the loss of crops due to flood.
+The soil surface will get laden with water resulting in a flood.
+Consequences of the flood: When the soil gets too much water, the air in the soil comes out of it.
+Due to the lack of air, the animals living inside the soil also come out of it.
+Heavy rainfall also results in the loss of crops due to floods.